rikigigi/hello-haskell/README.md

 # Hello haskell first program

-computes the sum of keyword in the form `keyword amount`, where `amount` is a double the list is coded inside the program
+computes the sum of keyword in the form `keyword amount`, where `amount` is a double.
+The list is coded inside the program

 # compilation